openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 * reduce the length of time the backlight stays on (within pump settings menu)
 * select notification settings to a beep rather than vibrate (within pump settings menu)
 * only press the buttons on the pump to reload, use AndroidAPS to view all history, battery level and reservoir volume.
 * AndroidAPS app may often be closed to save energy or free RAM on some phones.
-When AndroidAPS is reinitialized at each startup it establishes a Bluetooth connection to the pump, and re-reads the current basal rate and bolus history.
+When AndroidAPS is reinitialized at each startup it establishes a Bluetooth connection to the pump and re-reads the current basal rate and bolus history.
 This consumes battery.
 To see if this is happening, go to Preferences > NSClient and enable 'Log app start to NS'.
 Nightscout will receive an event at every restart of AndroidAPS, which makes it easy to track the issue.
 To reduce this happening, whitelist AndroidAPS app in the phone battery settings to stop the app power monitor closing it down.
 * clean battery terminals with alcohol wipe to ensure no manufacturing wax/grease remains.
 * for Dana R/RS pumps the startup procedure draws a high current across the battery to purposefully break the passivation film (prevents loss of energy whilst in storage) but it doesn't always work to break it 100%.
-Either remove and reinsert battery 2-3 times until it does show 100% on screen, or use battery key to briefly short circuit battery before insertion by applying to both terminals for a split second.
+Either remove and reinsert battery 2-3 times until it does show 100% on screen or use battery key to briefly short circuit battery before insertion by applying to both terminals for a split second.
 * see also more tips for [particular types of battery](../Usage/Accu-Chek-Combo-Tips-for-Basic-usage#battery-type-and-causes-of-short-battery-life)

 ### Changing reservoirs and cannulas
-The change of cartridge cannot be done via AndroidAPS, but must be carried out as before directly via the pump.
+The change of cartridge cannot be done via AndroidAPS but must be carried out as before directly via the pump.
 * Long press on "Open Loop"/"Closed Loop" on the Home tab of AndroidAPS and select 'Suspend Loop for 1h'
-* Now disconnect the pump, and change the reservoir as per pump instructions.
+* Now disconnect the pump and change the reservoir as per pump instructions.
 * Once reconnected to the pump continue the loop by long pressing on 'Suspended (X m)'.

 The change of a canula however does not use the "prime infusion set" function of the pump, but fills the infusion set and/or canula using a bolus which does not appear in the bolus history.
 This means it does not interrupt a currently running temporary basal rate.
 On the Actions (Act) tab, use the PRIME/FILL button to set the amount of insulin needed to fill the infusion set and start the priming.
 If the amount is not enough, repeat filling.
 You can set default amount buttons in the Preferences > Other > Fill/Prime standard insulin amounts.
 See the instruction booklet in your canula box for how many units should be primed depending on needle length and tubing length.